iterateccvoelker/Praktikum_MD/README.md

 This repository contains the data for the Materials Discovery hands on session "VL und Ü - TU Berlin, Einsatz von KI zur Materialentwicklung im Bauwesen"

-The data has been extracted from the following reference
+The data has been extracted from the following reference:

 G. Mallikarjuna Rao & T. D. Gunneswara Rao (2018): A quantitative method of approach in designing the mix proportions of fly ash and GGBS-based geopolymer concrete, Australian Journal of Civil Engineering, DOI: 10.1080/14488353.2018.1450716

+## Research question
 This data set stems from a systematic lab study for selecting mix proportions for fly ash and GGBS- based geopolymer concrete.
 Very little information is available on complete methodology in designing the fly ash and GGBS-based geopolymer mix.
 The fly ash and GGBS were activated using sodium silicate and sodium hydroxide as alkaline activator solution.
 The Na2SiO3/NaOH (alkaline activator) ratio was taken as 2.5 and the concentration of NaOH solution was maintained at 8 M. The main parameters considered in this study were binder content and alkaline solution/ binder ratio for various combinations of fly ash and GGBS.
 The variables considered in this experimentation include: binder content (360, 420 and 450 kg/m3), proportions of fly ash and GGBS (70–30, 60–40 and 50–50), alkaline solution/binder ratios (0.45, 0.50, 0.55 and 0.60) and curing condition (outdoor curing and oven curing).
 Results concluded that the GGBS content, alkaline solution/binder ratio and curing condition are found to be most influential parameters on compressive strength and workability of geopolymer concrete.
-The paper presents detailed examples of mix designs for various strengths.
+The work presents detailed examples of mix designs for various strengths.

-## Overview Variables ( modified parameters):
+### Overview of the parameters investigated
 Binder content: 360, 420, 450
 Fly-ash/GGBFS ratio: 70-30, 60-40, 50-50
 Alkaline solution/binder ratio: 0.45, 0.5, 0.55, 0.6